Fair Value Measurements

 Note 9 - Fair Value Measurements

-The following table presents information about the Company’s assets and liabilities that are measured at fair value on a recurring basis as of September 30, 2021 and indicates the fair value hierarchy of the valuation techniques that the Company utilized to determine such fair value:
+The following table presents information about the Company’s assets and liabilities that are measured at fair value on a recurring basis as of March 31, 2022 and December 31, 2021 and indicates the fair value hierarchy of the valuation techniques that the Company utilized to determine such fair value:

 Transfers to/from Levels 1, 2, and 3 are recognized at the beginning of the reporting period.
 The estimated fair value of Public Warrants was transferred from a Level 3 measurement to a Level 1 measurement, when the Public Warrants were separately listed and traded in an active market in May 2021.
 The estimated fair value of the Private Warrants was transferred from a Level 3 measurement to a Level 2 fair value measurement as of May 2021, as the transfer of Private Placement Warrants to anyone who is not a permitted transferee would result in the Private Placement Warrants having substantially the same terms as the Public Warrants, the Company determined that the fair value of each Private Placement Warrant is equivalent to that of each Public Warrant.
-There were no other transfers to/from Levels 1, 2, and 3 during the period January 19, 2021 (inception) through September 30, 2021.
+There were no other transfers to/from Levels 1, 2, and 3 during the three months ended March 31, 2022 or the period January 19, 2021 (inception) through March 31, 2021.